Alexandre V. Borovik, School of Mathematics,

 If I were young again looking to pickup where I had left off, I would beg for your mercy and ask if I could come to learn from you.
 So much of your scholarship (writing and thinking) attracts my sensibilities.

-Making reference in footnote #4 within Calling a spade a spade (PDF – 2014), to the Moscow Center for Continuous Mathematics Education, where the emphasis is on the word “continuous” perhaps we should broaden their scope to suggest, the most important bridge to close the gap is from the university to the grave.
+Making reference within Calling a spade a spade (PDF – 2014), to the Moscow Center for Continuous Mathematics Education, where the emphasis is on the word “continuous” perhaps we should broaden their scope to suggest, the most important bridge to close the gap is from the university to the grave.
 Yet, that gap requires special motivation and goals which centers of learning do not themselves grasp very well.
 I think your work in combinatorics, group theory, and model theory hold the secrets.
 And, if I were young again, I would condition my application to study with you, that you accept the circumstances and history that I bring with me.

 That is, in 2011 with my high school classes of geometers, we walked with Zeno back inside the tetrahedron, slicing each edge in half and connecting those new vertices.
 Four smaller tetrahedrons in each corner and an octahedron in the middle, we kept slicing.
 The octahedron rendered six smaller octahedrons, one in each corner and eight tetrahedrons, one in each face, and all share a common centerpoint (https://81018.com/tot/).
 In just 45 steps we were down within the electrons.
-In another 67 steps, going further within, we were hitting the Planck Wall.
+In another 67 steps, going further within, we were at the Planck Wall.
 We tried, but could not slice and dice the Planck Length!

 But, being on a roll, we took our Planck units began multiplying by 2, ostensibly checking our work as we went back up the scale.
 In 112 steps, we were in our classroom, and in another 90 steps were were out on the edge of the universe, watching the current expansion.